FedeJAvila/dbt_mlops/README.md

-Welcome to your new dbt project!
+Proyecto Final MLOps ITBA - Implementacion dbt

 ### Using the starter project